-The Institution should give contractor written notice of invoice deficiencies not later than 21 days after receipt by the Institution as required by the Texas Prompt Payment Act, Section 2251.042(a), Government Code.
+The Institution should give the Contractor written notice of an error or disputed amount in an invoice not later than 21 days after receipt by the Institution and shall include in such notice a detailed statement of the amount of the invoice which is disputed, as required by the Texas Prompt Payment Act, Section 2251.042(a), Government Code.
+Furthermore, the Institution may withhold from payments required no more than 110 percent of the disputed amount, as provided by the Texas Prompt Payment Act, Section 2251.042(d), Government Code.